penny64/r3-tdw/docs/devlog.md

+#Thu Sep  4 2014

+Felt more ambitious than usual and took a stab at multiprocessing - and it worked this time, although currently only for pathfinding.
+Some general advice is to choose your battles; in a language like Python, memory isn't easily shared between two processes, so the time it will take to copy data from one process to another needs to be considered.
+Unfortunately, a lot of things that would benefit from SMP usually deal with a large amount of data, and the time spent copying it might be longer than the non-SMP code takes to process it.

+I did run into something unusual, though: pathfinding isn't made faster by SMP - it's a bit slower, actually.
+Pathfinding (9 times out of 10) is the very last bit of logic an NPC runs, which blocks the main thread from continuing to the next NPC's logic.
+SMP allows us to offload that task and continue down the list of NPCs, spawning processes for each pathing request, then waiting (if needed) for the spawned processes to finish before we draw the frame.

+Another challenge is deciding exactly when SMP needs to be used.
+Some paths are better performed on the main thread (since copying over the relevant data to new process is usually slower.)
+A good way to check is distance from the start and end points: Large paths should be offloaded, while short ones should be done on the main thread.
+However, we know that even a short distance can result in paths 100x as long - in this case, we can sometimes look at the context and use another metric to decide whether SMP is worh it in that case.

 #Wed Sep  3 2014

 Of course the good ideas come at 2 AM: Looks like I'll be able to do some proper